jamiegonzalez/idk/Computing-Averaged-ERPs.md

  You will ordinarily want to exclude all epochs that have been marked as containing artifacts.
 It is also possible to ignore the artifact marks by selecting **Include ALL epochs**.
 You can even include only the epochs with artifacts (by selecting **Include ONLY epochs marked with artifact rejection**), which could be helpful in seeing exactly how the artifacts are distorting the data.

+There is also a box that allows you to exclude trials in which a boundary event code or an invalid event code (i.e., one in which the enable flag is set to zero) is present within the EEG epoch.
+These should be rare occurrences, but you will almost certainly want to exclude such epochs if they are present.

 _Important note: Although ERPLAB keeps track of artifacts using the artifact flags in the **EEG.EVENTLIST** structure, EEGLAB instead uses the **EEG.reject** structure.
 When ERPLAB detects an artifact, it updates both **EEG.EVENTLIST** and **EEG.reject**.
 When EEGLAB's artifact detection routines are used, only **EEG.reject** is updated.
 Consequently, ERPLAB checks to make sure that **EEG.EVENTLIST** and **EEG.reject** have the same artifact marks, producing a warning message if they differ.
 If they differ, you can synchronize the information in **EEG.EVENTLIST** and **EEG.reject** with the **ERPLAB > Artifact Detection > Synchronize Artifact Info in EEG and EVENTLIST** command._